tfc/tfc.github.io/posts/2016-09-11-dont_fear_recursion.md

 Such functions are called `constexpr` functions.
 However, those functions had to be implemented recursively, as it is not possible to define variables and loops in `constexpr` functions in C++11.
 (This is fixed and allowed in C++14)
-At this occasion (and because of template meta-programming and learning Haskell) I got some more practice in thinking recursion aware.
+At this occasion (and because of template metaprogramming and learning Haskell) I got some more practice in thinking recursion aware.

 ## Tail Recursion